 - County Home Demonstration Agent

-In the United States, there were 10,400 jobs for Farm and Home Management Advisor in 2016.
+There were about 10,400 jobs for Farm and Home Management Advisor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Farm and Home Management Advisor by 2026.
 The BLS estimates 1,000 yearly job openings in this field.